Automatic Verification of Parameterised Interleaved Multi-Agent Systems: MODEL CHECKING piis

 It follows that if a cutoff can be identified, then model checking an infinite family of systems can be reduced to model checking all system instances up to the cutoff.
-In reactive systems the cutoff usually depends on the system at hand and identification methodologies are typically accompanied by the following shortcomings: (i) either the cut-off is not guaranteed to be the smallest~\cite{emerson+00,emerson+95}, or (ii) the cut-off is not guaranteed to exist leading to incomplete methodologies~\cite{hanna+10}.
+Cutoff identification methodologies are typically accompanied by the following shortcomings: (i) either the cut-off is not guaranteed to be the smallest~\cite{emerson+00,emerson+95}, or (ii) the cut-off is not guaranteed to exist leading to incomplete methodologies~\cite{hanna+10}.
 By contrast, we here present a sound and complete methodology for identifying the \emph{smallest cutoff} in model checking PIIS.
-Indeed, the following lemma shows that the smallest cutoff for an ACTL\(^*\)K\(_{-X}^{\{1,\dots,k\}}\) formula \(\varphi\) is precisely \(k\), the total number of agents appearing in the epistemic modalities and the propositions.
-Following this lemma, we use Lemma~\ref{lemma:symmetry-reduction} to show that the cutoff for IACTL\(^*\)K\(_{-X}\) formulae of the form \(\bigwedge_{J} \varphi(J)\) is \(|J|\).
+As we will see later, to achieve this we pay a price in terms of the range of systems we can apply our results to.
+The following lemma shows that the smallest cutoff for an ACTL\(^*\)K\(_{-X}^{\{1,\cdots,k\}}\) formula \(\varphi\) is precisely \(k\), the total number of agents appearing in the epistemic modalities and the propositions.

-\begin{lemma} If \(\varphi(\{1,\dots,k\})\) is an ACTL\(^*\)K\(_{-X}^{\{1,\dots,k\}}\) formula, then \( \mathcal{T}(n) \models \varphi(\{1,\dots,k\}) \text{ iff } \mathcal{T}(k) \models \varphi(\{1,\dots,k\}) \), for all \(n \geq k\). \end{lemma} \begin{proof}
+\begin{lemma} If \(\varphi(\{1,\cdots,k\})\) is an ACTL\(^*\)K\(_{-X}^{\{1,\cdots,k\}}\) formula, then \( \mathcal{T}(n) \models \varphi(\{1,\cdots,k\}) \text{ iff } \mathcal{T}(k) \models \varphi(\{1,\cdots,k\}) \), for all \(n \geq k\). \end{lemma} \begin{proof}

 Choose an arbitrary \(n \geq k\).
-Let \([n] = \{1,\dots,n\}\) and \([k+1,n] = [n] \setminus [k]\).
+Let \([n] = \{1,\cdots,n\}\) and \([k+1,n] = [n] \setminus [k]\).
 We show that \(\mathcal{T}(n) \leq_{[k]ss} \mathcal{T}(k)\) and \(\mathcal{T}(k) \leq_{[k]ss} \mathcal{T}(n)\).
 The lemma then follows.